Application of integrated gradients explainability to sociopsychological semantic markers: Introduction

 The values of the highlight agency $a_h$ and the maximum agency $a_{\max}$ are shown versus the overall agency $a$ on the left of \fig{IG20} for two different ranges of the highlight fraction $f_h$.
-Note that in all the considered cases the behavior is naturally captured by a linear fitting (slope only), the slope being obviously higher for the maximum agency $a_{\max}$ as it captures all the best choices.
+Note that in all the considered cases the behavior is naturally captured by a linear fitting (slope only), the slope being obviously higher for the maximum agency $a_{\max}$ \Tom{(orange plots, below)} as it captures all the best choices.
 A more detailed overview of this idea is shown in the graph of \fig{IG20}.(c) where slope values of the linear fitting of $a_h$ and $a_{\max}$ versus $a$ consider a highlight fraction range of the form $f_h\in(\frac{k}{10},\frac{k+1}{10}]$.
 The plot also shows, in green, the ratio between the slopes of $a_h$ and $a_{\max}$, revealing that the highlight captures a consistent fraction of the most agentic words in the text, which is higher than $40\%$ even for very low values of the highlight fraction $f_h$.
 Moreover, the fact that $a_h$ is clearly separate from the noise level (with noise accounting for about $40\%$ of $a_h$ at low $f_h$) certifies that the highlights naturally evidence the agentic portion of the text.
 We note incidentally that the highlight process, especially at low values of $f_h$, naturally implies a selection of the part of text that is both more agentic and more meaningful, and therefore it is natural not to necessarily capture the entire value $a_{\max}$.
 As a clarifying example, for the sentence

-where the highlight (underlined text) is the final part, the expert reader is evidently selecting the agentic part of the text that is more meaningful to them.
-In this respect, an agreement with $a_{\max}$ greater than $40\%$ is a strong certification that the highlight process is invaluably linked to high agency in the text (as we expect), as well as that the \ac{IG} approach is fully capable of correctly capturing it.
+where the highlight (underlined text) is the final part, the expert reader is evidently selecting the agentic part of the text that is most meaningful to them.
+In this respect, an agreement with $a_{\max}$ greater than $40\%$ is a strong certification that the highlight process is invaluably linked to high agency in the text (as we expect from the theory), as well as that the \ac{IG} approach is fully capable of correctly capturing it.

 This finding is significant for sociopsychological research.
 It demonstrates that individuals, when considering collective mobilization, spontaneously highlight agency as a critical factor in creating an effective mobilization message.
 This observation is consistent with questionnaire-based studies \cite{van2008toward} showing that the efficacy (agency) consistently predicts collective action intentions ($r=.34$; it accounts for $11.56\%$ of the variance in collective action intentions).
 In this study, we are further emphasizing its role in motivating collective action.
 Recent evidence \cite{formanowicz2023mobilize} also underscores the importance of agentic language in mobilization strategies, linking it to the effectiveness of such messages.
 The prevalence of mobilizing speech acts fosters a shared understanding between communicators and audiences, consistent with the persuasion knowledge model \cite{friestad1994persuasion}.
 This shared knowledge enhances the use and recognition of linguistic features that characterize persuasive attempts, thereby contributing to their effectiveness.
 The presented method provides insight into the specific elements that drive this effectiveness, elucidating how communication fosters collective action, engagement, and compliance.